Vegan Buffalo Cauliflower + Quinoa Tacos

 Once we've got the roasted veggies + beans done, it's time to assemble the tacos.

-I wanted to put on a spread the bottom so everything would kind of “stick” together.
-Guac was the natural choice.
-I just mashed up some avocado with a ton of lime juice, sea salt, cracked pepper and garlic powder.
+I wanted to put a spread on the bottom so everything would kind of “stick” together.
+Guac was a natural choice.
+I just mashed up some avocado with a ton of lime juice, sea salt, cracked pepper, and garlic powder.
 Smear it on the bottom of your tortillas, then top with a layer of quinoa (added protein!), the roasted veg mixture and your garnishes.

 What's your favorite taco filling?
 This is the first dinner taco I've created in forever (shared a breakfast one recently!) and so now I'm dreaming up all the other combos I could make.
 Share your faves in the comments below!

 More Delicious Taco Recipes to try: